 How Prenuptial Agreements Work in Minnesota

-Prenuptial agreements or premarital agreement—often called “prenups”—are a common legal device used to address the division of a couple’s assets in the event of legal separation, divorce or death.
-Such agreements can be made by a couple prior to the marriage (antenuptial contracts) or afterward (postnuptial).
-Minnesota state law will recognize and enforce agreements of either type provided certain legal standards are met.
+In fact, agreements can be made by a couple prior to the marriage (a prenup or antenuptial contract) or afterward (postnuptial).
+Minnesota state law will recognize and enforce agreements of either type, provided certain legal standards are met.

 There are two basic requirements for creating an enforceable Minnesota prenuptial agreement: